kommander/aden/docs/index.md

 #### What exactly did i just do?

-`$ aden` runs aden. without a specified path, she uses your working directory as root folder (should contain the .server file).
+Without a specified path, she uses your working directory as root folder (should contain the .server file).

-aden parses all sub-directories for _index_ files, adds them to the webpack entry point, and sets up routes corresponding to the filesystem.
+Aden parses all sub-directories for [_index_ files](entrypoints.md), adds them to the webpack entry point, and sets up routes corresponding to the filesystem.

 The `-d` flag puts aden in devmode. in devmode aden features hot module reload, watches your filesystem for changes and generates new routes as you change files and directories.